How to Trade during Premarket Hours

 It is essential to find the best system for your circumstances and personality.
 Always be prepared and stay disciplined, no matter what strategy you use.
 It takes a lot of hard work and dedication to become a profitable trader; don’t give up.
 There are different ways to approach the market to trade successfully – you need to find what’s right for you!

 Here at Simpler Trading, we know the stresses of the market and how risky it can be, but that’s why we have created the Simpler Day Trading Room.
 Traders who sign up for our service trade alongside professional traders; they gain access to premium videos and a weekly watchlist of stocks our traders are keeping an eye on.
 So, what are you waiting for sign up today and never trade alone again.

 FAQs on Premarket Trading

-A: Premarket hours is defined as any trading that occurs before regular market hours.
-But, typically it starts from 4:00 am and ends 9:30 am EST.
+A: Premarket hours are defined as any trading that occurs before regular market hours.
+But, typically it starts at 4:00 am and ends at 9:30 am EST.

 A: It depends, there are certain stocks available for premarket trading but not all of them are available.
 It’s worth mentioning that options cannot be traded before the market opens.
 But, always check with your trading platform and ensure what their guidelines are.

 A: A short answer would be: very important.
 Over the last 10 years, I’ve learned that what distinguishes successful traders from the 95% that fail is discipline.

 A: Yes, traders are able to trade futures before the market opens, however, ensure with your trading platform for specific guidelines.

 A: At Simpler Trading, we use indicators from 4 categories: volume, volatility, momentum, and trend.